-There are multiple ways one can calibrate a camera to be used for MICA.
+One can use multiple ways to calibrate a camera for MICA.
 Here, we present the “standard” and most thorough methdology:

 Calibrating a Camera using a Monochromator and a Spectroradiometer